anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts1-manual.md

 ## 1.0.
 About the lab

 ### 1.1.
 Abstract
 This lab is **introductory** in nature and showcases running Apache Spark applications on Google Cloud Platform with Airflow orchestration on managed products/services - **Serverless Managed service for Apache Spark** and **Managed service for Apache Airflow** with a minimum viable example.
 The goal of the lab is to demystify **Serverless Managed service for Apache Spark** through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.
-This hands-on lab complements the blog post [Lakehouse Deconstructed - Part 2: Just enough about Serverless Managed service for Apache Spark]().
+This hands-on lab complements the blog post [Lakehouse Demystified - Part 2: Just enough about Serverless Managed Service for Apache Spark]().

 |  |  |